folio-org/folio-org.github.io/tutorials/folio-vm/01-create-workspace.md

 ## Halt and rest

-Now put the system to rest with `vagrant halt`
+Now put the system to rest with '`vagrant halt`'

-When ready to recommence, simply do `vagrant up`
+When ready to recommence, simply do '`vagrant up`'

 ## Update the box

 As explained in the [background overview](../overview/#background) section, the FOLIO VMs are rebuilt each day with the current state of development.

 The local system does not need to be updated every day, but when desired then do:<br/>
-`vagrant box update`
-(followed by `vagrant destroy` to disable the old default machine).
+'`vagrant halt`' and then '`vagrant box update`' (followed by '`vagrant destroy`' to disable the old default machine).

-The Vagrant box can then be launched again with `vagrant up`
+The Vagrant box can then be launched again with '`vagrant up`'

 ---
 Next lesson: [VM system overview](../02-system-overview/)